-Running pd3f in Production with Nginx
+Running pd3f in production with nginx

 limit_req_zone $binary_remote_addr zone=limitfiles:10m rate=1r/s;